How To Get Rid of Baby Gas FAST

 For babies with reflux, it may linger on a bit longer.

-And if your baby has no underlying conditions, but is experiencing lots of gas pains, please let your pediatrician know so they can help you get to the bottom of the cause.
+And if your baby has no underlying conditions, but is experiencing lots of excess gas, please let your pediatrician know so they can help you get to the bottom of the cause.

 Is your newborn gassy at night — why?

-Often times, babies seem to show the most discomfort with gas pains at night.
+Oftentimes, gassy babies seem to have more discomfort with gas pains at night.

-This is typical because they’ve had gas stuck throughout the day and once they’re laying down, gravity makes it much harder to pass.
+This is usually because your baby’s tummy has had gas stuck throughout the day and once they’re laying down, gravity makes it much harder to pass.

 The best way to prevent gas pain from keeping your infant up at night is to make sure you’re helping them to burp & fart during the day.